ArchCast/graphite-postgres-connections/README.md

 # graphite-postgres-connections
-Polls metrics from Postgres and delivers them to Graphite
+Polls metrics from Postgres and delivers them to Graphite.

 graphite-postgres-connections (gr-pg-cx.py) is a Python script that polls total connection count from a list of Postgres servers using Nagios' NRPE and delivers the data to a Graphite server.